 The Pump Kits come in two sizes, one kit accommodating the Size 1 and 2 Resin and Catalysts, and one kit accommodating the Size 3 Resin and Catalysts.
 Be sure to get the right size kit for the amount of resin and catalyst you plan on using.
 The Kit contains a total of 3 pumps; one for R1 Resin, one for C2 & C3 Catalyst, and one for C1 & C5 Catalyst.

 The Hawk Pump Kit User Manual and instructional video explain how to use the pumps for accurate measuring, how to prime the pumps, pump cleaning and storage, and how to use the pumps with various Hawk Epoxy System Sizes.

 R1 Epoxy Resin – a smooth, low-viscosity liquid epoxy resin.
 With a variety of Hawk Epoxy Catalysts, it can be cured under a wide range of temperatures and environmental conditions to form a high strength plastic with superior moisture barrier characteristics.
-Hawk Epoxy is available in four system sizes color coded on each label.
+Hawk Epoxy repair kit is available in four system sizes color coded on each label.
 Note: Mix ratios vary by catalyst.
 For optimal product utilization, be sure to choose the same Size for both the resin and catalyst.
 I.e Size 1 Resin with Size 1 Catalyst.

 C1 ULTRA SLOW CURE CATALYST:Designed for use with HAWK EPOXY R1 Resin for construction and repairs with superior adhesion, strength, bonding, filling, and moisture barrier qualities at higher temperatures and for an ultra slow cure.
 Do not use under Sea Hawk marine wood varnish.